How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Related Work

 \section{Related Work}

-\textbf{Mechanistic Interpretability (MI) of Post-training} MI aims to understand internal mechanisms of models~\citep[inter alia]{elhage2021mathematical, wang2022interpretabilitywildcircuitindirect, templeton2023monosemantic, nanda2023progressmeasuresgrokkingmechanistic}.
-Recently, a growing body of research starts to analyze LLM post-training through the MI lens. \citet{lee2024mechanisticunderstandingalignmentalgorithms} studied how DPO unlearns toxicity in LLM, finding that rather than removing toxic-promoting vectors, the model learns distributed offsets to bypass them. \citet{panickssery2024steeringllama2contrastive} discovered Llama-2 \mOne and \mTwo models have similar steering vectors for answering multiple choice questions. \citet{BaseLLMsRefuseToo} showed that refusal directions can be transferred from \mTwo models to \mOne models. \citet{sae_finetuning} revealed that the SAEs trained on the \mOne model can reconstruct the activations of the \mTwo model.
+\textbf{Mechanistic interpretability of post-training} Mechanistic interpretability aims to understand internal mechanisms of models~\citep[inter alia]{elhage2021mathematical, wang2022interpretabilitywildcircuitindirect, templeton2023monosemantic, nanda2023progressmeasuresgrokkingmechanistic}.
+Recently, a growing body of research starts to analyze LLM post-training through the Mechanistic interpretability lens. \citet{lee2024mechanisticunderstandingalignmentalgorithms} studied how DPO unlearns toxicity in LLM, finding that rather than removing toxic-promoting vectors, the model learns distributed offsets to bypass them. \citet{panickssery2024steeringllama2contrastive} discovered that Llama-2 \mOne and \mTwo models have similar steering vectors for answering multiple choice questions. \citet{BaseLLMsRefuseToo} showed that refusal directions can be transferred from \mTwo models to \mOne models. \citet{sae_finetuning} revealed that the SAEs trained on the \mOne model can reconstruct the activations of the \mTwo model.
 However, these investigations do not directly and generally reveal the post-training effect, whereas we do a comprehensive study of different models and datasets and investigate post-training's effect from four critical perspectives.

-\textbf{Knowledge Storage and Representation} \citet{geva2021transformerfeedforwardlayerskeyvalue} showed that transformer MLP layers function as key-value memories, with keys corresponding to input representations and values inducing output distributions. \citet{dai2022knowledgeneuronspretrainedtransformers} identified specific ``knowledge neurons'' in MLPs that encode facts.
+\textbf{Knowledge storage and representation} \citet{geva2021transformerfeedforwardlayerskeyvalue} showed that transformer MLP layers function as key-value memories, with keys corresponding to input representations and values inducing output distributions. \citet{dai2022knowledgeneuronspretrainedtransformers} identified specific ``knowledge neurons'' in MLPs that encode facts.
 To detect knowledge-storage locations and edit them, \citet{meng2022locating} introduced causal tracing (activation patching) and edited knowledge through targeted weight changes.
 These studies show that knowledge in LLMs can be localized and modified through causal intervention techniques.
 In this work, we use a variant of causal tracing to study the effect of post-training on knowledge storage.